Where to Stay in New York: A First Timers Guide (2025)

 Best things to do in Midtown

-There is an endless list of things to do in this area, but here are a few of the top activities.
+There is an endless list of things to do in this area, but here are a few of the top things to see:

-• Go up the Empire State Building: arguably the most iconic building in New York, no trip to the Big Apple would be complete without visiting the Empire State Building.
+• Go up the Empire State Building: Arguably the most recognisable building in New York, no trip to the Big Apple would be complete without visiting the Empire State Building.

-• Admire the Flatiron Building: this building is one of the most unique in all of New York City.
-It has a distinctive triangular shape and is surrounded by some great food choices.
+• Admire the Flatiron Building: This unique building is one of the most beautiful in New York City.
+It has a distinctive triangular shape and is surrounded by great food choices.

 Where to eat in Midtown